 The first step mainly relies on the concept of miRNA seed, which is the 5′ region of the miRNA, centered on nucleotides 2–7 (Fig. 1a).
 The miRNA seed is the most conserved portion of metazoan miRNAs and allows the characterization of miRNA families.
 The seed generally matches complementary, often conserved, canonical sites on the 3' UTRs of regulated targets(11, 15).
 There is evidence that the lack of perfect seed pairing in functional binding sites is, at times, balanced by the presence of centered or 3' compensatory sites.
 However, these cases are much less abundant than canonical sites which represent the predominant interaction model associated with greater target repression.
 Among canonical sites, 7mer-m8 and 8-mer sites yield the strongest repression, while 6mer sites are associated with mild to very mild efficacy.
 In order to achieve a significant repression of the targets, we have chosen to consider only canonical sites, especially favoring 7mer-m8 and 8mer matches.

 In order to estimate the number of human 3' UTR sequences that share at least a common 7nt pattern, we collected gene expression data associated to distinct diseases from the Gene Expression Atlas (16) and focused on the up-regulated genes, thus mimicking a plausible scenario for the employment of artificial miRNAs.
 For each disease, we calculated all the possible combinations of two and three up-regulated genes and counted how many of them share 7mer 3’ UTR sites.
 We filtered out polyA-signal motifs, homopolymer motifs and sites matching the seeds of endogenous miRNAs.
 We performed this analysis on all up-regulated gene pairs and triplets as detected in 83 different diseases, revealing that 97.3% of pairs and 81.32% of triplets share at least one 7mer site.
 On average, pairs and triplets shared about 136 and 24 7mer sites, respectively (see supplementary section S2).
 In light of this, and considering cases in which a set of highly similar sequences is chosen for targeting, we decided to set a maximum threshold of 8 target sequences that users can provide as input to the system.
-We believe this is not a real limitation, since 8 is already a considerable number of targets, unlikely to be practical in most applications.
+This limitation makes sense, because 8 is already a considerable number of targets, unlikely to be practical in most applications.
 These sequences are screened for repeated patterns of 6 or 7 nucleotides (depending on user choice), which will constitute the binding sites for a-miR seeds (Fig. 1b).
 These sites are then filtered based on user-provided specifications, e.g. a site must appear in multiple copies on the same target and/or it must be present at least once in every target.
 Moreover, users can also provide a list of sequences that must not be targeted.
 In this case, the system will remove all the sites that appear at least once in any of the provided sequences.

 The second step of the algorithm consists of the actual a-miR sequence design.
 For each repeated pattern identified in the previous phase an anti-complementary a-miR seed is created.
 The rest of the sequence is constructed by aligning the seed's binding sites and maximizing the match outside the seed region through a sequence profile technique, as depicted in Fig. 1c.
 The a-miR sequences thus obtained will be 22 nt long.